SAP-samples/datasphere-fedml/AWS/readme.md

 **`source_dir` [(str)](https://docs.python.org/3/library/stdtypes.html#str):**

 Path (absolute, relative or an S3 URI) to a directory with any other training source code dependencies aside from the train_script file.
 If specified, then train_script must point to a file located at the root of source_dir.

+If deploying to kyma,  you will have to access the files stored in the source_dir from the "source/" folder inside of the container.
+For example, if you decide to load data from SAP Datasphere inside of your script for predictions (let's say in input_fn you load the data), you will have pass a source_dir to this function with the config.json included in the folder.
+When you access it during predictions, you will access it from the "source/" path passing the path as the `url` parameter to DBConnection. (e.g. `db = DbConnection(url='source/config.json')`).
+The same holds true for any other files you may use that was passed in the source_dir.

 **`instance_count` [(int)](https://docs.python.org/3/library/functions.html#int) (optional):**